 For a more unusual Christmas activity, why not head to Flight Club in Cheltenham’s Brewery Quarter for a social game of darts?
 It’s a long way from the traditional pub dartboard, with a selection of different games you can play alone or as a team so more than two people can play at once – and they even do the scoring for you so you don’t need to practice your maths.

 You don’t need to actually have any darts skills either (as we proved on our visit), and it’s a fun activity to do with a group of friends.
-There are also special festive darts brunches being held on Thursdays to Sundays in December, which include Prosecco and bottomless pizza.
+There are also special festive darts brunches on weekends from 30 November–22 December 2024, which include Prosecco and bottomless pizza.

 Dine on the rooftop at The Nook